Legal issues with BitTorrent: Hong Kong: individual actions

 On 24 October 2005, BitTorrent user Chan Nai-ming (陳乃明), using the handle 古惑天皇 (The Master of Cunning, although the magistrate referred to him as Big Crook) was convicted of violating copyright by uploading Daredevil, Red Planet and Miss Congeniality to a newsgroup (Chapter 528 of Hong Kong law).
 The magistrate remarked that Chan's act significantly damaged the interest of copyright holders.
 He was released on bail for HK$5,000, awaiting a sentencing hearing, though the magistrate himself admitted the difficulty of determining how he should be sentenced due to the lack of precedent.
 On 7 November 2005 he was sentenced to jail for three months, but was immediately granted bail pending an appeal.
 The appeal was dismissed by the Court of First Instance on 12 December 2006 and Chan was immediately jailed.
 On 3 January 2007, he was released pending appeal to the Court of Final Appeal on 9 May 2007.

 In 2008 and 2009, an unidentified woman and man were arrested for illegally uploading files with BitTorrent in September 2008 and April 2009, respectively.

 Singapore: Odex actions against users

 Anime distributor Odex actively took down and sent legal threats against individual BitTorrent users in Singapore beginning in 2007.
 These Internet users allegedly downloaded fansubbed anime via BitTorrent.
-Court orders required ISPs to reveal subscribers' personal information.
+Court orders required Internet service providers (ISPs) to reveal subscribers' personal information.
 This led to cease-and-desist letters from Odex to users that led to out-of-court settlements for at least S$3,000 (US$2,000) per person.
 One person who received such a letter was 9 years old.
 These actions were considered controversial by the local anime community and attracted criticism, as they were seen by fans as heavy-handed.